|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Weekly Technical Indicators: [See LLY weekly technical indicators chart] Weekly Williams' Percentage Range and Lane's Stochastic are overbought.
-Use the Technical Stock Screener to see the list of stocks with overbought weekly Williams' Percentage Range and Lane's Stochastic.
+Weekly Technical Indicators: [See LLY weekly technical indicators chart] Weekly Relative Strength Index and Lane's Stochastic are overbought while Williams' Percentage Range is strongly overbought.
+Use the Technical Stock Screener to see the list of stocks with overbought weekly Relative Strength Index and Lane's Stochastic or strongly overbought weekly Williams' Percentage Range.
 Oscillators are designed to signal a possible trend reversal.
 They can act as alerts and should be taken in conjunction with other technical analysis tools.
 Oscillators can be used to confirm other technical signals.
-Use the following links to access Lane's Stochastic and Williams' Percentage Range help.
+Use the following links to access Lane's Stochastic, Relative Strength Index and Williams' Percentage Range help.
 The weekly MACD line is above its signal line since September 12, 2025.
 This is an indication that the medium-term trend is up.
+The distance between MACD and the signal line is near its high and getting bigger.
+It indicates that the current medium-term uptrend is strong.
 Use the following link to access a MACD help.

 | |